 Jesus' garden tomb is located outside the city walls of Jerusalem and close to the Damascus Gate.
-Many believe this location, and not the traditional site of the burial thought to be in the Catholic Church's Church of the Holy Sepulcher, is the place where the burial of Jesus' body after he died on the cross took place.
+Many believe this location, and not the traditional site of the burial thought to be in the Catholic Church's Church of the Holy Sepulcher, is the place where our Savior's burial took place.

-In 1842 A.D. a man by the name of Otto Thenius proposed that the actual place of where Jesus was crucified, called Calvary (Golgotha) in Scripture, is the same as the place called the "place of the skull."
+In 1842 A.D. a man by the name of Otto Thenius proposed that the actual place of where the Lord was crucified, called Calvary (Golgotha) in Scripture, is the same as the place called the 'place of the skull.'
 In 1867 A.D., the discovery of the garden tomb (shown in the picture above) occurred near the 'skull place' thought to be where Jesus died.

 The connection of the garden tomb, with the believed location of Golgotha, received prominence through a British general named Charles Gordon.
-In 1883, General Gordon found a rocky ridge or plateau (which now can be seen from the back of a bus station) which, from several angles, look to him like the face of a skull.
-Golgotha, the name of the place where Jesus was crucified, is a Aramaic word meaning skull.
+In 1883, General Gordon found a rocky ridge or plateau (which today is seen from the back of a bus station) that, from several angles, looks to him like the face of a skull.
+Golgotha, the name of the place where Christ was crucified, is an Aramaic word that means skull.

 Gordon concluded that the rocky outcrop he thought looked like a skull was high likely to have been the Biblical place known as Golgotha.
 This is why another name for this location is Gordon's Tomb.